 Learn how Harlequin fish helped South Australia develop marine sanctuary zones.

-Marine parks have been fully operational in South Australia for 18 months now, but do you know much about the science behind their creation?
+Marine parks have been fully operational in South Australia since October 2014, but do you know much about the science behind their creation?

 But first – what are marine parks?

 Marine parks have multiple types of zones, with sanctuary zones offering a high level of protection by preventing the extraction of any plant or animal.

 Evidence from around the world shows that marine parks with sanctuary zones will help us protect our marine environment from increasing pressures such as pollution, resource use, development, pest organisms and climate change.